Fedwire Funds Service Upcoming Releases

 The following groups will be required to complete testing as specified in the DIT2 testing section.
 All other customers, service providers and software vendors are highly recommended to complete testing.

-• Higher volume FedLine Direct® service providers (approximately 1,000 outgoing messages on average per day)
+• Higher-volume FedLine Direct® service providers (approximately 1,000 outgoing messages on average per day)

 • Significant FedLine Direct software vendors